Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

 The first thing I did, was creating a NodeJS app that fetches the API for buses then logs in console links to their positions on google maps.

-It worked fine, but I thought that websites are way cooler than console applications and that maps are better than links to maps, so I started making them.
+It worked fine, but I thought that websites are way cooler than console applications and that maps are better than links to maps, so I started making.

 ## first website